IndigoDomotics/IndigoSDK/README.md

 latest [extensive technical documentation](https://www.indigodomo.com/docs/documents#technical_documents) is available online, including:

 - [Indigo Scripting Tutorial](https://www.indigodomo.com/docs/plugin_scripting_tutorial) - dive into scripting Indigo by examples.
-- [Indigo 2024.1 Plugin Developer's Guide](https://www.indigodomo.com/docs/plugin_guide) - how to create plugin bundles for easy distribution, plugin UI, APIs, callback hooks, and more.
+- [Indigo Plugin Developer's Guide](https://www.indigodomo.com/docs/plugin_guide) - how to create plugin bundles for easy distribution, plugin UI, APIs, callback hooks, and more.
 - [Indigo Object Model Reference](https://www.indigodomo.com/docs/object_model_reference) - the Indigo Object Model (IOM) and how to use it in Python.

-**Plugins Examples**
+**Plugin Examples**
 Several Indigo Plugin examples are included in this SDK.
 These examples include the full python source code and XML files.
 To see all the source files once downloaded to your Mac, right-click (or control-click) on the plugin bundle (.indigoPlugin file) and select **Show Package Contents** menu item.
 The [Plugin Developer's Guide](https://www.indigodomo.com/docs/plugin_guide) has thorough